 Neo-Nazis Are Attacking Anti-Racist Activists in Calgary

-For six years, Bonnie and Jason Devine have repeatedly faced white supremacist firebombs, home invasions, and severe beatings.
+Bonnie and Jason Devine have dealt with firebombs, home invasions and severe beatings for six years.

 Jason and Bonnie Devine's living room window is the latest casualty of white supremacy in Calgary.
 Photo via Anti-Racist Canada.

 The mother of four calmly checked on her four boys before inspecting the damage.
 A brick lay broken in half on the lawn outside.
-Three of her car tires were slashed (the next day, the fourth blew out while driving with her boys).
+Three of her car tires were slashed.
+The next day, the fourth tire blew out while she was driving with her boys.

 The attack follows six years of white supremacist violence against her family, which they link to 26-year old ringleader Kyle McKee.

-“This time it's a brick,” she ponders.
+“This time it's a brick,” she pondered.
 “But who knows what it'll be next time.”

 Amidst a rising tide of hate activity in Canada, the couple have been targeted again and again for their activism with Anti-Racist Action Calgary.

-“They tried to kill me by beating my head in and beating my body,” he recalls.
+“They tried to kill me by beating my head in and beating my body,” he recalled.

-The local white supremacist group Blood & Honour—part of a global network originating in England—was linked to the attacks.
-On the same day as the 2012 White Pride March, also known as the most awful parade ever, McKee was arrested after a racial slur-laden assault outside a liquor store, and convicted of breaking a bottle over the victim's head, stabbing him with the glass, and biting him.
+The local white supremacist group Blood & Honour – part of a global network originating in England – was linked to the attacks.
+On the same day as the 2012 White Pride March, also known as the most awful parade ever, McKee was arrested after a racial slur-laden assault outside a liquour store and convicted of breaking a bottle over the victim's head, stabbing him with the glass and biting him.

-“We were fully expecting an attack to happen sooner or later,” Jason admits.
+“We were fully expecting an attack to happen sooner or later,” Jason admited.
 “Since he was incarcerated, the movement has gone downhill.
 Now he's back.

 “The thing is, on some level you can develop a siege mentality.
 We are under siege to some extent.”

-As long as McKee and Blood & Honour are out organizing, he says, his family will keep experiencing violence; “and not just us, but people of colour, LGBTQ, anybody who is different, disagrees with them, doesn't look like them, or just people they don't like.”
+As long as McKee and Blood & Honour are out organising, he said, his family will keep experiencing violence, “and not just us, but people of colour, LGBTQ, anybody who is different, disagrees with them, doesn't look like them, or just people they don't like.”

 Jason and Bonnie have become a lightning rod for racist groups because they have spoken out against racist hate crimes and neo-Nazi recruitment.
-At first, authorities cautioned them to simply dismiss the racists as “clowns,” Bonnie recalls: “Just ignore them and they'll go away.”
+At first, authorities cautioned them to simply dismiss the racists as “clowns”, Bonnie recalled: “Just ignore them and they'll go away.”

 Jason Devine shows his wounds after five white supremacists broke into his house and beat him and a friend with hammers and bats in 2010.
 Photo via Anti-Racist Canada.